-Binning: is the process of sorting LEDs.
+Binning: is the process of sorting LED light bulbs.
 They can be divided using many different criteria, such as colour temperature and brightness.
 Binning ensures the quality and consistency of LED lights.
-Exactly how LEDs are sorted will depend on their eventual application.
+Exactly how LED light bulbs are sorted will depend on their eventual application.

 Brightness: is used to describe the visual intensity of a display screen.
 Brightness is measured in Nits.
 A Nit is the same as one candela per square metre.
 Brightness is often confused with luminous flux, which measures the intensity of a light source.